 - 1. Search type details of the contact to search for. - 2.
-Search Preferences define which contact information to search. - 3.
-Directory tabs select the directory to display.
-Includes both corporate directory and directory groups. - 4.
+Search Preferences define which contact information to search.

+- 3. Directory tabs select the directory to display.
+Includes both corporate directory and directory groups.
+Drag the tabs to change their order, as described in Changing the Directory Tab Order, page 5-17. - 4.
 Create a new directory group. - 5.
-Column headings identify the data and enable you to change the column order and the contact sort order.
+Column headings identify the data and enable you to change what columns are displayed, the column order, and the contact sort order.
 These are described below. - 6.
-(Visible only when viewing a directory group) Add contacts to the group. - 7.
-Phone state the state of the contact's phone, such as Ringing, On hook, and Do not disturb. - 8.
+Phone state the state of the contact's phone, such as Ringing, On hook, and Do not disturb. - 7.
 Presence state this mimics a Jabber or CUPC client, where a symbol indicates the real-time status of the contact, such as Available, Do not disturb, and Away.
 All other contacts have their subscriptions opened only when displayed in the Directory pane.

-The following columns of information are displayed for each contact:
+The following information can be displayed for each contact (columns displayed by default are shown in bold):